anvaa/go-login-api/README.md

 <br>
 go 1.21.3
 <br>
 A login api written in Go, GIN and GORM using Sqlite3 as data source.
+The middelware uses JWT and cookies for authentication.
 <br>
 Usage:<br>
 - clone the reposetory<br>